furrer-lab/abn/README.md

   ```

   _**Note:**_
-  _These commands might not be needed, you might first try to install `rjags` (see below) and only run them if you encounter a `configure: error: Runtime link error`._
+  _These commands might not be needed, you might first try to install the R-package `rjags` and only run them if you encounter a `configure: error: Runtime link error`._

   With that you should be ready to [install `abn` from GitHub](#installing-from-github-recommended).